ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/10-conclusion.md

 - Break a problem into small steps.
 There may be a sequence of steps that makes it easier to solve the problem.

 - Before implementing the first step, create fixture projects and acceptance tests.
-You can then run `./update-test-fixtures.sh` to see the effect of your code change.
+You can then run `update-test-fixtures.sh` to see the effect of your code change.

 - Take the simplest approach to implement steps fast.
 Prefer duplication over premature abstraction.